 “We do not see problems, we see solutions and opportunities for growth.”

 She has worked at The Dunblaine School, a school dedicated to students with various degrees of developmental and learning disabilities.
-Within the TDSB working with the entire population, but more specifically with children with special needs and those in need of emotional and behavioral assistance.
+Within the TDSB working with the entire population, but more specifically with children with special needs and those in need of emotional and behavioural assistance.
 She was also part of the multi-disciplinary team at the North York General Hospital in the Psychiatric Unit, specifically in the eating disorder day program.
-Tania joined the BEHAVIOUR MATTERS team in January 2016, she is now the Clinical Director and Lead Therapist for families or individuals looking for assistance with their specific therapeutic needs.
+Tania joined the BEHAVIOUR MATTERS team in January 2015, she is now the Clinical Director and Senior Therapist for families or individuals looking for assistance with their specific therapeutic needs.

 Emily has an Honors Bachelor of Arts Degree from Trent University and a Master’s of Social Work from Wilfred Laurier.
 She is also a Certified Trauma Counsellor and trained in Mental Health Counselling, Autism Support, Accommodation Planning, Workshop Facilitation, and Curriculum Development.
 She has spoken at several clinical conferences and been apart of numerous panels, task forces, and committees.
 Emily has extensive experience providing support and services to individuals with mental health challenges, developmental disabilities, Autism/Asperger’s, learning disabilities, acquired brain injuries, and survivors of trauma.
 Joining the BEHAVIOUR MATTERS team in 2017 as a Clinical Supervisor, Emily is excited about helping children, youth and families in achieving their goals.
 Emily is registered with the Ontario College of Social Workers and Social Service Workers (OCSWSSW) as well as the Canadian Association of Social Workers (CASW).